microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ## Disabling scroll chaining

-A `ScrollingView` can be in the content of (nested within) another `ScrollingView`.
+A `ScrollView` can be in the content of (nested within) another `ScrollView`.
 In this configuration, scrolling can be "chained".
-For example, once the user scrolls the inner `ScrollingView` up to the top, the outer `ScrollingView` starts to scroll up.
+For example, once the user scrolls the inner `ScrollView` up to the top, the outer `ScrollView` starts to scroll up.

 Chaining can be disabled, though, as shown in the following examples.